 Stylised image of tanking

-Tanking a wall or floor (or a whole room if it’s below-ground level) means sealing it to protect it from moisture.
-This is usually done to protect areas that are already quite damp and are prone to mould or feel incredibly cold.
-Tanking membrane comes in sheet form and consists of plastic that’s studded to allow the air to flow.
-The sheets are fixed to the walls with plugs and sealed with tape.
-Tanking slurry is easy to apply both inside and out.
-It’s attracted to the water on the walls and chemically bonds with damp brickwork to form a waterproof layer.
+Tanking membrane comes in sheet form and uses studded plastic to allow air to flow.
+Fix the sheets to the walls with plugs and seal them with tape.
+Tanking slurry applies easily both inside and outside.
+It bonds with the water on the walls and chemically reacts with damp brickwork to form a waterproof layer.

 Can I treat damp myself?

-Finding, identifying and treating damp can feel complicated, but there are so many things you can do to solve the problem yourself.
-While rising damp is more tricky to get rid of, it is thankfully quite rare and, when it comes to penetrating damp or condensation, there are several things you can do yourself, for free.
-For example, clearing your gutters, opening more windows and stopping drying indoors are all effective methods to keep your home free from moisture.
+Finding, identifying and treating damp can feel complicated.
+Luckily, there are so many things you can do to solve the problem yourself.
+While rising damp is more tricky to get rid of, it is thankfully quite rare.
+Simple, everyday measures can prevent damp or condensation at no expense.
+For example:

 Could I deal with mould just by cleaning or painting over the black marks?